stakater/kubestackplus-docs/content/managed-addons/forecastle/overview.md

 ## Usage

-Information on how to use Forcastle can be found at [How to Use Forecastle](./tutorial/how-to-use-forecastle.md)
+Information on how to use Forecastle can be found at [How to Use Forecastle](./tutorial/how-to-use-forecastle.md)